Frier Vest

 A port for the future

 When fully developed, the port facility will cover a large area, with several hundred metres of quayside and a quayside depth of 15 metres, allowing all cargo types to be handled efficiently.
 The port facility will be publicly owned to ensure equal access for all users.
-Development of the port is already under way and will continue in stages, as businesses locate to Frier Vest.
+Development of the port is already under way and will be operational by mid 2026.

 Sustainable industrial development